MahranElmasri/Github-Repo-Finder/README.md

 1. back to project directory by `cd ..`.

-2. run `npm run dev` to run both side server and client.
+2. write `npm run dev` to run both server and client.

 ## API Endpoints Table